 On November 18, 2020, the Group entered into an agreement for the development of an affordable housing project.
-As at December 31, 2020, the project is still under development with expected completion by June 2022.
+As at December 31, 2022, construction and development of the project has been completed.

 As for its investment properties, the Group sold two parcels of land in 2021 and has entered into a new lease contract with a new tenant for a period of three (3) years commencing on September 15, 2021.